ChrisBolis99/DBHandlers/README.md

 # DBHandlers

-The `DBHandlers` package provides a set of utilities to facilitate executing SQL queries and scanning results into structs.
+This package provides a set of utilities to facilitate executing SQL queries and scanning results into structs.
 It uses Go's generic features to provide a flexible and type-safe way to work with database rows.

 ## Functions